-How to Become a Psychologist in the US
+How to Become a Counselling Psychologist in Usa

 Psychologists are medical professionals who study various human behaviors in different environments to help understand and improve the quality of life of their patients.
 According to the US Bureau of Labor Statistics, psychologists are responsible for the following tasks: